Beam Blocks and Traps

 The LB2L(/M) Beam Block is designed to be liquid cooled, allowing it to handle a maximum average power of 500 W (CW) when used with a 1 L/min water supply at 25 °C. Similar to the LB2(/M) beam block, it can also be used with pulsed sources with energy densities up to 25 J/cm2 (performance of individual units may vary due to material properties).
 This block has fittings for 1/4" (6 mm) outer diameter hoses; for example, our HPU6 polyurethane hose is compatible with the LB2L block.
 The one-touch fittings allow the user to easily push the tubing into the connector when attaching a water or coolant supply such as our LK220 liquid chiller.
 When used with this chiller, the recommended maximum average power is 250 W (CW).
 The block can withstand pressure up to 145 psi and can be used with water, ethanol-based coolants, or glycol-based coolants, such as our CDTX Coolant.
 Each unit offers twelve 8-32 (M4) taps, three on each side, for mounting to Ø1/2" posts or Ø1" posts.

 Please note that the LB2(/M) and LB2L(/M) beam blocks contains graphite and may not be suitable for all lab environments.
-All beam traps will become hot to the touch with beam powers above 10 W.
+All beam blocks will become hot to the touch with high beam powers.